silvanschermer/cuckoo/README.md

 ## Adding New Configuration Features/Entries:
 - The config class parses the configuration file.
 - Add a new function for each new configuration entry/feature you want the class to handle.
-- Call the function In HandleConfiguration if you need the Option to be run on app statup.
+- Call the function In HandleConfiguration if you need the Option to be run on app startup.

 ## TODO:
 - Requests